We received an interesting comment on our page reviewing turmeric supplement brands. Here’s what the person said:

 To reiterate, any relationship between a disease and suspected benefits remain unproven, yet it’s still interesting to see those studies.
 We are not aware of any NovaSOL studies which have clinically evaluated disease models.

 NovaSOL curcumin study

-If you search the NIH PubMed database for the word “novasol” you only get one result from 2014 (8):
+If you search the NIH PubMed database for the word “novasol” you only get two results.

 “Photodynamic decontamination of foodstuff from Staphylococcus aureus based on novel formulations of curcumin.”

 That has nothing to do with dietary supplements.
 It’s about using curcumin bound to polyvinylpyrrolidone (PVP-C) for the prevention of food poisoning, to kill Staphylococcus aureus on things like chicken meat and peppers prior to consumption.

 “Bioavailable curcumin formulations: A review of pharmacokinetic studies in healthy volunteers.”

 This is very relevant, however it’s not new or unique data.
 Rather, it’s a review of existing data and studies on NovaSOL curcumin vs Longvida, Meriva, and other popular formulations.